terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 <br>

 **A "model" in this section is anything that has a neural network (NN) at its core**.
 It may a lot of other stuff wrapped around it (for CNNs convolution, for LLMs Attention heads, etc) but **the core pattern matching and statistical probability runs on the NN**.
+The differences are mainly architecture, training, orchestration, and use case.

+**All models are first (1) trained** (internal NN params are SW programmed) and **then (2) used to infer output from input.**

 **Models run on clocked binary circuits**.
 They have no intelligence.
 You could run LLMs on electro-mechanical relays (it would take years to generate a token, but it theoretically possible). **LLM intelligence simulation is based on (1) binary computing structures and (2) massive computing power/speed**.
 The more you understand how LLMs work, the better you can use them in AI projects.